-Through their site or app, you can filter by days and times of day your pup needs a walk.
+You can filter by days and times when your pup needs a walkthrough of their site or app.
 Each pet caregiver also has a profile page, including customer reviews and other services they offer that are easily accessible.
 You can choose the walker you think is the best fit.
-Rover.com offers the ability to track your dog’s walks or you can put a Fitbark on them to track their activity throughout the entire day.
+Rover.com offers the ability to track your dog’s walks, or you can put a Fitbark on them to track their activity throughout the entire day.

-While Rover does criminal background checks on all of the dog walkers you can find on their site, as mentioned above we still recommend you get personal references and set up an informal meet-up to get to know the person before leaving your pet with them, as the background check should not be used as an indication of how well your pet will be treated.
+While Rover does criminal background checks on all dog walkers you can find on their site (as mentioned above), we still recommend you get personal references and set up an informal meet-up to get to know the person before leaving your pet with them.
+The background check should not serve as an indication of how they will treat your pet.

 Dog walkers set their own rates, with prices beginning around $15 per 30-minute walk.

 Another popular dog walking app, Wag! has a couple of cool features that Rover doesn’t offer.
-The most noteworthy is that you will receive weekly activity reports, so you know how your dog is doing when you are not there.
+The most noteworthy is that you receive weekly activity reports to know how your dog is doing when you’re not there.

 Wag! sets rates by market, with the average at $20 per 30-minute walk.

-If you are interested in starting a dog walking business, all of these services offer a great way to connect with clients.
-Be sure to learn about dog walking insurance and see if it is a right fit for your business.
+If you’re interested in starting a dog walking business, all of these services offer a great way to connect with clients.
+Be sure to learn about dog walking insurance and see if it’s the right fit for your business.

 Get alerted to activity in your home while you’re gone, and remotely control your door locks using smart locks from Frontpoint Security.